dcatan89/Aquaint/README.md

     npm install
     ```

-1. Import the example database to MongoDB.
+1. Import the example database to pgweb.

     ```shell
    npm run db:import
+    ```

+ 1. Run pgweb in a different terminal so you can view the database by opening http://localhost:8081 in your browser

+    ```shell
+    pgweb
     ```

 1. Start the project.
 Once started you can view the application by opening http://localhost:3000 in your browser.